 Beautifully preserved, in like new condition, bronze cross features:

 - The center of the Cross on the obverse are the letters EA for Duke Ernest Augustus

 - On the horizontal arms of the cross are sprays of oak leaves.

 - The top arm of the cross bears the Brunswick crown

 - The date 1914 on the lower arm of the cross

 - On the reverse is the inscription in three lines :Für, Verdienst im, Kriege” (For Merit in War) on the top, horizontal and lower arms of the cross, respectively

-- The NON combatants ribbon of yellow and blue stripes is included
+- The Combatants ribbon of blue and yellow stripes is included

 The War Service Cross in the 1st and 2nd Classes was only awarded during and after WW I to Germans, particularly those from Braunschweig.

 It would make a fine addition to your collection.